6firefly/BUM/README.md

 http://social-test.infoprofessional.ro

-- if you want to test facebook logIn button; sighUp; or password reset syste;
+- if you want to test facebook logIn button; sighUp; or password reset system;